saal-core/doc-analyzer-llm/docker/HOW_TO_USE_DOCKER.md

 - `yarn` and `node` on your machine
 - access to an LLM running locally or remotely

-\*ASK AFADI AI by default uses a built-in vector database powered by [LanceDB](https://github.com/lancedb/lancedb)
+\*Digital Guide by default uses a built-in vector database powered by [LanceDB](https://github.com/lancedb/lancedb)

-\*ASK AFADI AI by default embeds text on instance privately [Learn More](../server/storage/models/README.md)
+\*Digital Guide by default embeds text on instance privately [Learn More](../server/storage/models/README.md)

-## Recommend way to run dockerized ASK AFADI AI!
+## Recommend way to run dockerized Digital Guide!

 > [!IMPORTANT]
 > If you are running another service on localhost like Chroma, LocalAi, or LMStudio
 > you will need to use http://host.docker.internal:xxxx to access the service from within
-> the docker container using ASK AFADI AI as `localhost:xxxx` will not resolve for the host system.
+> the docker container using Digital Guide as `localhost:xxxx` will not resolve for the host system.
 >
 > **Requires** Docker v18.03+ on Win/Mac and 20.10+ on Linux/Ubuntu for host.docker.internal to resolve!
 >
 > _Linux_: add `--add-host=host.docker.internal:host-gateway` to docker run command for this to resolve.
 >
 > eg: Chroma host URL running on localhost:8000 on host machine needs to be http://host.docker.internal:8000
-> when used in ASK AFADI AI.
+> when used in Digital Guide.

 > [!TIP]
 > It is best to mount the containers storage volume to a folder on your host machine